Blanchard Laboratory

 Anna graduated from Vanderbilt University in 2022 with a Bachelor’s degree in neuroscience.
 Her undergraduate research in Dr. Vivian Gama’s laboratory focused on mitochondrial biology in neurodevelopment.
 Anna’s current research interests involve using 3D stem cell-derived models to better understand the biological mechanisms of Alzheimer’s disease.
 When she’s not in lab, you can find Anna painting, thrifting, or roaming around Central Park admiring the dogs.

-Doctoral Graduate Student
+Masters Graduate Student

 Ana Forton-Juarez